MicrosoftDocs/msteams-docs/msteams-platform/resources/design/framework/submitting.md

 ## What you’ll need

 Have your manifest and icons ready to go before you start the submission process.
-Your complete submission package should include two icons (20x20 outline icon, 96x96 full color icon), your app manifest, and up to five screen shots of your app.
+Your complete submission package should include two icons (32 x 32 outline icon, 192 x 192 full color icon), your app manifest, and up to five screen shots of your app.

 ---